Retail Technology is Transforming a $26 Trillion Industry

 Modern retail technology is changing everything about shopper expectations and retail operations.
-Instead of straggling into a harshly florescent-lit store and herding themselves into sluggish checkout lines, consumers can order a product from their phone and have it delivered to their doorstep, or they can place an order at home, drive to a pick-up location, grab their product and leave.
-Shopper experiences are increasingly varied and personalized – customization that customers have come to expect.
+Instead of straggling into a harsh, florescent-lit store and herding themselves into sluggish checkout lines, consumers can order a product from their phone and have it delivered to their doorstep, or they can place an order at home, drive to a pick-up location, grab their product and leave.
+Shopping journeys are increasingly varied and personalized – customization that customers have come to expect.

 In today’s shopping landscape, consumers expect their experience to be seamless across all channels.
 They crave an information-rich, personalized approach to retail that allows them to get what they need with minimal obstructions, effort or human interaction.

 E-commerce is booming.
 Growth projections estimate that by 2023, retail sales will exceed $29.7 trillion worldwide.
 Already, 40 percent of Americans say online shopping has become an integral aspect of how they acquire goods and services.
 Furthermore, e-commerce enabled sales are expected to surpass in-store sales by 2024.
 Retail is an industry that never stops moving and must adjust to evolving customer expectations in real-time.